BjoernPetersen/MusicBot/docs/plugins/index.md

 stream songs, because Spotify doesn't allow that.
 Instead, the Spotify plugin simply controls the playback of an official Spotify client (which typically runs on the same machine as the bot).

 ## Provider

-Providers are the integral part to integrating music providers into JMusicBot.
+Providers are the most integral part to integrating music providers into the MusicBot.
 They provide access to the songs of a specific source (Spotify, local hard disk, YouTube, etc.) by offering a `search` by query and a `lookup` by song ID.

-A provider also typically declares a [`PlaybackFactory`](#playbackfactory) dependency, which it delegates to whenever the `Playback` for a song is actually requested via the `getPlaybackSupplier()` method.
+A provider also typically depends on a [`PlaybackFactory`](#playbackfactory), which it delegates to whenever the `Playback` for a song is actually requested via the `supplyPlayback()` method.

+## Suggester

+Suggesters provide song suggestions based on some arbitrary algorithm.
+For example, they could provide shuffled MP3s from the local disk, or songs from a Spotify playlist.

+A Suggester typically depends on a Provider to actually provide the songs it is suggesting.